-Receivables relate to the Fund's ordinary business activities and are mainly from other companies in the Copenhagen Infrastructure Partners structure.
+Other receivables relate to the Fund's ordinary business activities and are mainly from other companies in the Copenhagen Infrastructure Partners structure.

-Receivables are measured at amortised cost, usually equalling nominal value.
-The value is reduced by writedowns for expected losses based on generally accepted models under IFRS 9, including the Fund's historical experience in credit losses etc.
+Other receivables are measured at amortised cost, usually equalling nominal value.
+The value is reduced by write-downs for expected losses based on generally accepted models under IFRS 9, including the Fund's historical experience in credit losses etc.